 TightRope was the East Coast's leather/alternative sexuality club, a brotherhood of men who enjoyed wearing leather, denim and uniforms.
-They would occasionally hold bar nights, fundraisers etc at MenzBar (and previously at ToolBoxEast); in years past, they would field a candidate for MacLeather.
+They would occasionally hold bar nights, fundraisers and other events at MenzBar (and previously at ToolBoxEast) and would field a candidate for MacLeather.

 (under construction as-of November 19, 2007)